DataDog/integrations-core/docs/dev/oauth_for_integrations.md

 The process for adding an OAuth client to an existing integration is similar to what is outlined above, with some key differences.

-### If you have an existing data integration that’s not connected to a UI Extension
+### If you have an existing integration that’s not connected to a UI Extension

-Follow the [steps](#build-a-data-integration-with-oauth) above, and ensure that you open a pull request to add new uninstallation instructions to your integration tile.
+Follow the [steps](#build-an-integration-with-oauth) above, and ensure that you open a pull request to add new uninstallation instructions to your integration tile.

-There's no need to change your `app_uuid` in the `manifest.json` file if you have an existing data integration.
+There's no need to change your `app_uuid` in the `manifest.json` file if you have an existing integration.

-### If you have an existing data integration that’s currently connected to a UI Extension (shares the same tile)
+### If you have an existing integration that’s currently connected to a UI Extension (shares the same tile)

 Instead of creating an app, navigate to the app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).

-Once you’ve created your data integration's OAuth client and are ready for publishing, click **Edit** on your app and navigate to the **Publishing** tab under **General**.
+Once you’ve created your integration's OAuth client and are ready for publishing, click **Edit** on your app and navigate to the **Publishing** tab under **General**.
 Ensure that you also open a pull request to add new uninstallation instructions to your tile.

-**Note**: There's no need to change your `app_uuid` in the `manifest.json` file if you have an existing data integration or UI Extension.
+**Note**: There's no need to change your `app_uuid` in the `manifest.json` file if you have an existing integration or UI Extension.

-### If you have a published UI Extension and want to add a data integration to the same tile
+### If you have a published UI Extension and want to add an integration to the same tile

 Instead of creating an app, navigate to the app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).